Rogue River Steelheading - Oregon

 Fishing Equipment: All fishing gear, tackle, and flies are provided by the guides.
 However, you're welcome to bring your own if you prefer.

-Fishing License: An Oregon fishing license and steelhead tag are required but not included in the package.
+Fishing License: An Oregon fishing license and applicable tags are not included in your package and must be purchased separately.
+Licenses can be purchased online.

 Blossom Bar Rapid